BrzoskwiPK/MVCProject/README.md

 1. Unauthorized guest is only allowed to view the main page, on which he can either login or register.
 2. Authorized user (student) has privileges to view dashboard, where he can display personal information, view collection of books.
-3. Authorized admin (librarian) is able to perform basic CRUD operations with books on its dashboard.
+3. Authorized admin (librarian) is able to perform basic CRUD operations with books on the dashboard.

 #### Contributor